1984 Act governing video censorship was never properly enacted

 There is some concern that music and sports videos remain exempt from classification.
 Again, that exemption could have been removed in a draft submitted to the European Commission.
 There is overwhelming support for removing

 the exemptions.
 There is not a shred of logic or intellectual credibility to keeping music and sports videos exempt.
 Why should something be exempt just because it is of a particular genre?
 As I said to the right hon.
-Member for Leicester, East, we
+Member for Leicester, East,

 Keith Vaz: I do not agree that we are talking about the same thing.
 A film with inappropriate content is not interactive.
-The point about video games, which is backed up by research from America, is that the player
+The point about video games, which is backed up by research from America, is that the player is

-is part of the process.
+part of the process.
 Players shoot and stab people in a video game, and that is different.
 I accept that inappropriate content is wrong, wherever it is found, but video games are different.

 Edward Vaizey: I continue to assume that the right hon.
 Gentleman is against hardcore pornography and offensive content.
 For example, a video by the band Slipknot, which includes self-mutilation by teenagers, remains

 unclassified.
 Before we get into a debate on censorship, I am not saying that that content cannot be viewed by responsible adults, or that the video by Motley Cre, which depicts a George Bush lookalike with a prostitute, could not be

-form and we do not intend to stand in its way.
+in its current form and we do not intend to stand in its way.

 To pick up on the comments of the right hon.
 Member for Leicester, East about the Byron report, which focuses on keeping children safe in a digital world, I am genuinely interested in the Under-Secretary's thoughts about how

 and whether content should be regulated online.
 As he knows, an increasing number of video distributors submit their films for classification to the BBC for an online rating, but obviously more unscrupulous dealers do not do that.
-The legislation does
+The legislation

-nothing to ensure that there are any sanctions against people who distribute videos online.
+does nothing to ensure that there are any sanctions against people who distribute videos online.

 Keith Vaz (Leicester East, Labour):